Image from Pixabay.

 Image by Matthew Hartley.

 A designated Area of Outstanding Natural Beauty, the Forest of Bowland is often described as the ‘Switzerland of England’ thanks to its otherworldly landscapes of fells, valleys and moorland.
-There are plenty of shorter and pushchair-accessible walking routes ideal for families, not to mention the Pendle Sculpture Trail – a walk through the woods that is lined with sculptures that tell the tale of the Pendle Witches.
+There are plenty of shorter and pushchair-accessible walking routes in Forest of Bowland ideal for families, not to mention the Pendle Sculpture Trail – a walk through the woods that is lined with sculptures that tell the tale of the Pendle Witches.

 All Aboard the Fellsman Steam Train